SoftwareHeritage/swh-journal/docs/journal-clients.rst

 Journal client are processes that read data from the |swh| Journal, in order to efficiently process all existing objects, and process new objects as they come.

 Some journal clients, such as :ref:`swh-dataset <swh-dataset>` only read existing objects and stop when they are done.

+Other journal clients, such as the :ref:`mirror <swh-storage>` are expected to read constantly from the journal.

-They can run in parallel, and the :mod:`swh.journal.client` module provides an abstraction handling all the setup, so actual clients are actually a single function that takes :mod:`model objects <swh.model.model>` as parameters.
+They can run in parallel, and the :mod:`swh.journal.client` module provides an abstraction handling all the setup, so actual clients only consists in a single function that takes :mod:`model objects <swh.model.model>` as parameters.

 For example, a very simple journal client that prints all revisions and releases to the console can be implemented like this: